renlulu/ParseProject/PackagePortal/project.md

 ---
+name: PackagePortal
-name: PackagePortaldescription: A platform which incentivises online shoppers to scan shipping labels on their deliveries to confirm receipt and rate the service provider.
+description: A platform which incentivises online shoppers to scan shipping labels on their deliveries to confirm receipt and rate the service provider.
 logo: yes
 categories: App, dApp
 status: Live